 If you’re wearing a chiffon or a crepe saree or dupatta, make sure you’re not wearing a blouse filled with sequins or embroidery.
 The heavy work on the blouse will pull the threads from your saree and spoil it.
 Opt for a chanderi, brocade or even a kanjeevaram blouse instead.
-It’ll give you that glamour, without being poky or causing any damage.
+It’ll give you that glamorous look, minus the damage.

 A front-open blouse is a bad decision, ladies.
 No matter what you wear, a lehenga or a saree, the fastenings in front are bound to show.
 And you don’t want that, do you?
 Go for the front-open option only if you’re wearing a jacket style/ blazer style blouse.